 BGSU Resources to Support IEC Students

 Candidates in BGSU’s teacher education programs enjoy a variety of useful resources that include the Technology and Resources Center and the Reading Center in the Education Building, as well as the Curriculum Resource Center in Jerome Library.
-Education-related clubs and organizations complement social groups, such as Greek Life.
+Education-related clubs and organizations, including Bowling Green Student Council for Exceptional Children, and Early Childhood Organization, complement social groups, such as Greek Life.
 BGSU’s Teacher Job Fair, sponsored by BGSU’s Career Services, is one of the largest in the entire country.

-All Early Childhood Education majors take a combination of classes from across the university: science, math, arts & humanities, and social & behavioral sciences.
+All Inclusive Early Childhood Education majors take a combination of classes from across the university: science, math, arts & humanities, and social & behavioral sciences.
 Courses in the major are taken in three primary areas: Human Development and Family Studies, Intervention Services, and Teaching and Learning.
-In addition to the coursework required, the Ohio Board of Regents requires all licensure candidates to successfully pass the appropriate Praxis II content specialty test, as well as the appropriate Praxis II Principles of Teaching and Learning test.
+In addition to the coursework required, the Ohio Board of Regents requires all licensure candidates to successfully pass the appropriate Ohio Assessments for Educators (OAE) content specialty test, as well as the appropriate OAE Assessment of Professional Knowledge test.
 Candidates must apply for the two exams, as well as apply for their teaching licenses.

 Special opportunities exist for students entering teacher education degree programs at Bowling Green State University.
-These include: (a) Educators in Context and Community Learning Center (focus on urban education), (b) studying abroad in Keele, England, (c) student teaching abroad in English-speaking schools in Rio de Janerio, or (d) student teaching with our school partners in Aldine, Texas.
+These include: (a) Educators in Context and Community (ECCO) learning community, (b) studying abroad in Keele, England, or (c) student teaching with our school partners in Aldine, Texas.

 Kimberly A. Christensen, Programmatic Co-Coordinator

 Bowling Green State University, Bowling Green, Ohio 43403